Understanding Bell Curve Performance Appraisal: A Comprehensive Guide

 image_750x_1711105825_ff2df9c3ef2c9f618da3

-A bell curve graph typically looks like this:
+A Bell Curve graph typically looks like this:

 The graph shows a small number of employees in the high and low-performance categories and a large number in the middle, forming the shape of a bell.
 This visual representation helps organizations understand how their workforce performance is distributed and make informed decisions about rewards, development, and support strategies.